 For 10 years, Colorado Education Initiative (CEI) has been at the forefront of improvement, innovation, and change in Colorado’s public education system.
 We are a statewide nonprofit organization that invests time, expertise, and dollars in K-12 public education.
-We are rooted in a vision of equitable outcomes for every kid that drives a strong bias for action focused on sustainable change to the system.
+We are rooted in a vision of equitable outcomes for every kid that drives a strong bias for action focused on a sustainable change to the system.
 Over the years, we’ve worked with educators as an inspired and supportive partner on the ground in over 150 urban, suburban, and rural school districts.
 We are known as a visionary organization that fuses best practices with innovation, that is tuned into today’s school dynamic and always mindful of what the future demands.

 About Jobs for the Future

 Jobs for the Future (JFF) is a national nonprofit that builds educational and economic opportunity for underserved populations in the United States.
 JFF develops innovative programs and public policies that increase college readiness and career success and build a more highly skilled, competitive workforce.
 With over 30 years of experience, JFF is a recognized national leader in bridging education and work to increase economic mobility and strengthen our economy.

 Through setting a clear vision for increasing student performance, the Colorado Department of Education continually supports the advancement and improvement of the state’s education system to prepare all learners for success in a rapidly changing global workplace.